open-mmlab/mmselfsup/docs/en/tutorials/6_benchmarks.md

 ```

 Remarks:
 - The default GPU number is 8.
-When changing GPUS, please also change imgs_per_gpu in the config file accordingly to ensure the total batch size is 256.
+When changing GPUS, please also change samples_per_gpu in the config file accordingly to ensure the total batch size is 256.
 - `CONFIG`: Use config files under `configs/benchmarks/classification/`, excluding svm_voc07.py and tsne_imagenet.py and imagenet_*percent folders.
 - `PRETRAIN`: the pretrained model file.